Experiential Learning (Definition + Examples)

 learning pyramid

-This idea goes back decades, when David Kolb was still a child.
+This idea goes back decades to when David Kolb was still a child.
 In 1946, educator Edgar Dale created a “Cone of Experience.”
-The cone displays a variety of different educational methods from the most concrete to the most abstract experiences.
-At the top of the cone is “verbal symbols” and at the bottom is “direct, purposeful experiences.”
+The cone displays various educational methods, from concrete to abstract experiences.
+At the top of the cone are “verbal symbols,” and at the bottom are “direct, purposeful experiences.”

-The Cone of Experience has undergone quite a makeover since 1946, and this makeover made it a famous model in the world of education.
+The Cone of Experience has undergone quite a makeover since 1946, making it a famous model in education.
 Nowadays, the Cone of Experience is called the Learning Pyramid.
 The pyramid shows how much information we retain by hearing it through a lecture, teaching it to others, etc.

 At the bottom of the pyramid is teaching others.
-When we teach others, we engage in experiential learning that not only applies to our experience, but also to the experience of others.
-We have to transform our experience so that we can transform the student’s experience.
+When we teach others, we engage in experiential learning that applies not only to our experience but also to the experience of others.
+We have to transform our experience to transform the student’s experience.

 learning the piano with the experiential learning model

-The more consciously you grasp and transform your experience, the more you will learn.
-If you are hoping to build on your current skills or learn something new, it’s time to get out there and do it!
+The more consciously you grasp and transform your experience, the more you learn.
+If you hope to build on your skills or learn something new, it’s time to get out there and do it!